-This Comprehensive Emergency Management Plan (CEMP) applies to all of the campuses and provides the foundation upon which campuses can build their specific plans.
-The CEMP is based on all-hazard planning which facilitates coordination among all departments and agencies that may have roles throughout the spectrum of vulnerability reduction, response, and recovery efforts.
-Necessarily, this CEMP is broad in nature and each campus has plans specific to their needs.
-This document presents:
+The CEMP's concept is based on all-hazard planning which facilitates coordination among all departments and agencies that may have roles throughout the spectrum of vulnerability, reduction, response, and recovery efforts.
+Necessarily, this CEMP is broad in nature and each University location has plans specific to their needs.